Entando Strapi

 To add Keycloak role mapping for the entando-strapi-config and entando-strapi-templates clients:

-5. From the Client Roles drop-down, select the role ending in "strapi-config-server"
+Client Rolesdrop-down, select the role ending in "strapi-config-server"- Select all

-6. From the Client Roles drop-down, select the role ending in "strapi-template-server"
+Client Rolesdrop-down, select the role ending in "strapi-template-server"- Select all

 Note: To access the Strapi APIs, the App Builder user is given the Super Admin role using the existing Entando Keycloak token for authentication.